msemtd/elden-bong/README.md

 * scene controls - ambient light, fog for testing
 * background colour and sky box
 * YOU DIED overlay transparent div - https://rezuaq.be/new-area/image-creator/
 * basic character and animations
 * load and change scenes
 * upon any gui change force a render
 * basic dialog boxes - get hyped about them
   - https://npmtrends.com/jbox-vs-sweetalert-vs-sweetalert2-vs-tingle.js-vs-vanilla-modal-vs-vex-js
   - try a few then drop back to jBox because it works well
+* map mode, world-building mode, character-game mode
+* the terrain lib three.terrain.js is a bit hard to get working so I will use something else
+* create an actual mesh and use it like https://github.com/yomotsu/meshwalk

 ## Settings